 Key point: Always eat foods that are low in purine.

-Fruits like pears, avocados, apples, and pineapples have low levels of purine but you should still eat them in moderation.
-On the other hand, cherries are effective anti-inflammatories and antioxidants, which can help prevent gout attacks.
+Fruits like pears, avocados, apples, and pineapples have low levels of purine, but you should still eat them in moderation.
+On the other hand, cherries are effective anti-inflammatories and antioxidants that can help prevent gout attacks.

-Green vegetables, beetroot, red bell pepper, squash, cabbage, and kailan are good for gout diets.
+Green vegetables, beetroot, red bell pepper, squash, cabbage, and kailan are a good addition to a gout diet.
 Spinach, mushrooms, cauliflower, and asparagus have moderate levels of purine, so eat them in moderation.

 3. Nuts and Seeds

-Try to include at least 2 tablespoons of nuts or seeds every day.
-You can start with walnuts, cashew nuts, almonds, and flax seeds which are low in purine.
+Try to include at least two tablespoons of nuts or seeds every day.
+You can start with walnuts, cashew nuts, almonds, and flax seeds that are low in purine.